What happens if you claim bankruptcies in Canada?

 From: OSB Helper

-1. What debts are unaffected by bankruptcy?
+1. What debts are eligible for discharge in bankruptcy?

 If you have a question about debt see our debt questions or ask your own debt related question.